wwong4374/rewards-points/README.md

 }
 ```

 Note that the number of points in a transaction could be negative, reducing that payer's points balance.
-Point balances cannot go below 0.
+Point balances as of any date cannot go below 0.

 ### Points Spend